 7.1.
 Is your policy equality- relevant?
 If yes, please list which groups of people will be affected by this policy.
-Yes, access to make a complaint should be varied to ensure no one is prevented from being able to raise a concern or make a complaint
+Yes, access to make a complaint should be varied to ensure no one is prevented from being able to raise a concern or make a complaint.

-7.2.
-How have you involved people from minority groups who may be affected by this policy?
+policy?
 Describe any activities such as conversations, interviews, feedback or plans to do this in the future.